 The controller – the body that oversees data processing – has a number of responsibilities under GDPR.
 These primarily relate to GDPR compliance, and maintaining the integrity of private data, though they also concern protecting the rights of data subjects.

 - Accountability – The controller must be able to provide evidence that they are GDPR-compliant.
-This can come in the form of records, contracts and policies that have been put in place across the organisation.
+This can come in the form of records, contracts and policies that have been put in place across the organization.

-- Provide for the rights of the data subject – The controller must ensure that their data subjects have the capacity to act on any of their rights as laid out by GDPR.
+- Provide for the rights of the data subject – The controller must ensure that data subjects have the capacity to act on any of their rights as laid out by GDPR.
 For example, they must provide clear information to data subjects regarding complaint procedures.

 - Collecting Data

-- Providing information to the data subject – Before any data is collected, the data subject must be adequately informed on their rights, the purpose of processing data and how their data will be dealt with after use.
+- Providing information to the data subject – Before any data is collected, the data subject must be adequately informed about their rights, the purpose of processing data and how their data will be dealt with after use.
 If collecting in person, employees should be prepared to answer any questions the data subject may have.

 - Exemptions to the rule – There are some exceptions to the normal rules of data collection, e.g. when a data subject has already been informed.
-However, to avoid GDPR non-compliance, employees should be informed on how exactly to deal with these situations.
+However, to avoid GDPR non-compliance, employees should be informed about how exactly to deal with these situations.

 Storing and Processing Data – GDPR Password Requirements and Safeguards

 After collection, data must be stored in a GDPR-compliant manner.
 This means that all necessary safeguards must be in place to prevent unauthorized personnel from accessing it – regardless of their intent.
 Of course, when data processing occurs, similar safeguards should be in place.
 It is also important for employees to continue to respect the rights of the data subject at this stage.